rodelgc/sample-cypress-newman/README.md

 ## Description

 This is my sample test code for the Cypress Real World App.
-I used Cypress for the UI end-to-end testing, and Postman for API testing.
+I used Cypress for the UI end-to-end testing, and Postman & Newman for API testing.

 ## Setup requirements